Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

 This finishes the proof of Case 2.

 .05in

 {\bf {Case 3 - $\cB$ is a stable adjacent block.}}

-Suppose that the ``first" element of $\cB$ (the one which has an unstable side contained in $Z$) is a lozenge $C$. then it has one unstable side contained in $Z$.
-The proof of Case 1 shows that the other unstable side is contained in a leaf $V_1$ which intersects $C_1$.
-A pair of adjacent $(1,3)$ quadrilaterals which have one side in $V_1$ will have the other unstable half leaf in the boundary (call it $V_2$) also intersecting $C_1$.
-By induction the final unstable leaf in the boundary of elements in $\cB$ also intersects $C_1$.
-This contradicts the fact that $\eta$ intersects $C_2$.
+If the ``first" element of $\cB$ (the one which has an unstable side contained in $V$) is a lozenge $C$, then this was dealt with in Case 1.

-Suppose now that the first element is a $(1,3)$ ideal quadrilateral.
-It is in a pair of $(1,3)$ ideal quadrilaterals, where all unstable sides intersect $C_1$.
-This keeps on happening, and also with the final lozenge.
-Again we conclude that the final unstable side intersects $C_1$, contradicting that $\eta$ intersects $C_2$.
+Suppose now that the ``first" element of $\cB$ (the one which has an unstable side contained in $V$) is a $(1,3)$ ideal quadrilateral.
+It is in a pair of $(1,3)$ ideal quadrilaterals, where all unstable sides intersect $D_1$.
+This keeps on happening as long as there are $(1,3)$ quadrilaterals, without producting intersection of $\eta$ with $D_2$. the final lozenge.
+Again we conclude that the final unstable side intersects $D_1$, contradicting that $\eta$ intersects $D_2$.
+The case of lozenge is disallowed by the analysis of Configuration 0.
 This shows that Case 3 cannot happen either.

 This finishes the proof of Lemma \ref{nocross}. \end{proof}

 {\bf {Completion of the proof of Theorem \ref{nontransverse}.}}